API

 API Advantages

-Companies of all sizes can utilize APIs for website analytics, project and team management tools, online payment systems, and for many other operational solutions.
+Companies of all sizes can utilize APIs for website analytics, project and team management tools, online payment systems, and many other operational solutions.

 • Analytics: Google Analytics is a part of the Google Cloud API Platform and offers multiple API options that businesses can use for analytics.
 The most common APIs used are Core Reporting API and Management API.